ACCIDENTS AT WORK

 The Compensation Act 2006 provides the statutory framework for the regulation of claims management activities.
 Since April 2007, all companies providing claims management services without authorisation or exemption are committing a criminal offence.
 Companies offering services in respect of personal injury, criminal injuries compensation, employment matters and industrial injury disablement benefits must be registered with the regulator and are required to meet certain standards.

-Consumers can check if companies are registered At www.gov.uk/government/groups/claimsmanagement-regulator.
+Consumers can check if companies are registered at www.gov.uk/government/groups/claimsmanagement-regulator.
 Authorisation and regulation is carried out by the Claims Management Regulation at the Ministry of Justice.
 For more detailed advice please consult a solicitor.

 Legal Fees